Record Production Fact Sheet

 - Unless explicitly permitted by law, requesting parties never receive highly restricted personal information including an individual’s photo, social security number, medical or disability information.

-- DHSMV automatically blocks personal information in all motor vehicle and driver license records maintained at the department.
+- The department automatically blocks personal information in all motor vehicle and driver license records maintained at the department.

 - Every requesting party who submits a public records request for protected driver license and/or motor vehicle data must submit a statement of what records they are requesting and the matching federal Driver Privacy and Protection Act (DPPA) exemption.
-In order to receive the data, the requesting party must individually certify or enter into a Memorandum of Understanding (MOU) with DHSMV.
-A certification or MOU outlines the federal and state protections relating to the data, process for receiving the data, certification and attestation requirements and ramifications of any misuse.
-Not until a certification or MOU is signed by the head of the requesting party attesting that they understand and agree to comply with those regulations is data provided.
+In order to receive the data, the requesting party must individually certify or enter into a Memorandum of Understanding (MOU) with the department.
+A certification and MOU outline the federal and state protections relating to the data, process for receiving the data, certification and attestation requirements and ramifications of any misuse.
+Not until a certification and MOU are signed by the head of the requesting party attesting that they understand and agree to comply with those regulations is data provided.

 - Per law, examples of requesting parties who may access personal information are: